HuihungLim/CV/index.md

 ## About Me

-Sean Purcell is a digital health humanist who works at UCSF>
+Huihong Lin is a PhD student at the Media School, Indiana University, USA

 ## Research Interests